-A note about secure connections: Cerberus supports FTPS, FTPES, and SFTP encryption.
+A note about secure connections: Cerberus supports FTP/S, FTPES, SFTP, and HTTPS encryption.
 To establish a secure connection you must connect to the server with a client that supports one of those secure methods.
-This will require a dedicated FTP client, not a web browser.
+For secure FTPES, FTPS, or SFTP, this will require a dedicated FTP client, not a web browser.
 No web browsers natively support any type of secure FTP.